gchudnov/mindthegap/doc/content/relations/index.md

 For example `a` *before* `b` and `b` *after* `a` is a pair of converse relations.
 Whenever the first relation is *true*, the converse relation is *true* as well.

-For convenience, each relation has an associated letter with it, e.g. `b` for the relation *before*.
+For convenience, each relation has an associated symbol with it, e.g. `b` for the relation *before*.
-The converse relation is represented by the same letter, but in the upper case, e.g. `B` for the relation *after* that is a converse for *before*, `b`.
+The converse relation is represented by the same symbol, but in the upper case, e.g. `B` for the relation *after*, that is a converse of *before*, `b`.

 Note, that the relations are defined on *non-empty* intervals.